ksu-cs-textbooks/cis400/content/1-object-orientation/05-uml/06-associations.md

 Has-a associations indicates that a class holds one or more references to instances of another class.
 In C#, this corresponds to having a variable or collection with the type of the associated class.
 This is true for both kinds of has-a associations.
 The difference between the two is how strong the association is.

 ### Aggregation
 Aggregation refers to collecting references to other classes.
 As the aggregating class has references to the other classes, we call this a **has-a** relationship.
 It is considered **weak** because the aggregated classes are only collected by the aggregating class, and can exist on their own.
-It is indicated in UML by a solid line from the aggregating class to the one it aggregates, with an open diamond "fletching" on the opposite site of the arrow (the arrowhead is optional).
+It is indicated in UML by a solid line from the aggregating class to the one it aggregates, with an open diamond "fletching" on the opposite side of the arrow (the arrowhead is optional).

 ![Aggregation in UML](/images/5.6.4.png)